gd2811/Exploratory-Data-Analysis-Terrorism/README.md

 6. **Insights and Conclusions**: I summarized the key findings from the EDA, discussing patterns, trends, and relationships observed in the data.
 I also provided insights gleaned from the analysis and discussed their implications for understanding terrorism-related phenomena.

-7. **Future Directions**: I suggested potential avenues for further analysis or research based on the findings of the EDA, outlining opportunities to explore specific subgroups, investigate causal relationships, or develop predictive models.

 ## Technologies Used:
 - Programming Language: Python